energysistem/manuals/42510-Energy-TDT-SD3/en/05-presentacion_general.md

 ![Sensor Angles](http://static.energysistem.com/images/manuals/42510/5566d47c0d54d.jpg)

-If these specifications are reduced and the field of vision between the remote control and the receiver is free of obstacles, maybe the batteries are empty.
+If the remote control range becomes lower, and the field of vision between the remote control and the receiver is free of obstacles, maybe the batteries are empty.
 We recommend replacing the batteries.

 *Battery installation.*